BenNahum6/play-perfect-game-qa/tests/sanity/sanity_test_cases_game_flow.md

 **Expected Result:** The app navigates automatically to the main lobby screen.

 ## TC 9: First Time Game Lobby Entry
-**Steps:**
-- Verify lobby screen loads without crashes or critical errors.
+## Preconditions
+- User has claimed the daily login reward.
+- User is currently in the main lobby.

+## Test Steps and Expected Results
+**Step 1:** Check the current screen after completing the daily login reward collection.
+**Expected Result:** The current screen is the main lobby screen ("Lobby").

-- Verify available game entry options are displayed.
+**Step 2:** Check that available game entry options are displayed (e.g., Play button).
-- Verify tapping Play starts the game.
-- Verify navigation between screens via bottom bar works without crashes.

-**Expected Results:**
-- Lobby loads with no errors.
-- Game options are visible.
+**Expected Result:** Game entry options are visible and accessible.

-- Play works correctly.
-- Navigation bar works stably.
+**Step 3:** Tap the "Play" button.
+**Expected Result:** The game starts successfully.

+**Step 4:** Navigate between screens using the bottom navigation bar.
+**Expected Result:** Navigation works smoothly without crashes or glitches.